MaCoredroid/leetcode/109/readme.md

 - Error checking, when the node is null, we can't access its element

 - Good way to split the linked list into left tree and right tree by setting the left tree's last node's next to null

+- Convert it into an array first will faster the process of finding the middle element by

+  using the index